-Prerequisite(s): MATH1810 Or MATH1811 Corequisite(s): MATH1810 MATH1811 General Education: Physical Sciences with Lab
+Prerequisite(s): MATH1810 Or MATH1811 General Education: Physical Sciences with Lab

 The fundamental tool used by engineers and scientists to determine critical measurements such as the area under curves, the volumes within complex geometries, and for describing functions as an infinite series.
 Computer software enables the application of the definite integral, the fundamental theorem of calculus, applications of integration, and numerical methods of integration.